 Design and display

 Despite being made of traditionally “cheaper” materials, I prefer the look of the new Nest Thermostat.
-The housing is made of plastic and it has a nice mirror-like finish on the front.
-Through that “mirror glass lens,” you’ll find a 2.4-inch color LCD display with a resolution of 240 x 320.
-You can see the square cutout of the display at certain angles, but looking at it head-on you’ll only see the mirror finish.
+The housing is made of plastic, and it has a nice mirror-like finish on the front.
+Through that “mirror glass lens,” you’ll find a 2.4-inch color LCD with a resolution of 240 x 320.
+You can see the display’s square cutout at certain angles, but looking at it head-on, you’ll only see the mirror finish.
 I love the way it looks.

 This is likely the prettiest smart thermostat you can buy.

-Previous Nest models had you rotate the housing to adjust temperature and scroll through menus, while a push in would act as your select button.
-The new Nest Thermostat only has a touch-sensitive panel on the right side to adjust temperature.
+Previous Nest models had you rotate the housing to adjust temperature and scroll through menus, while a push-in would act as your select button.
+The new Nest Thermostat only has a touch-sensitive panel on the right side to adjust the temperature.
 Tapping anywhere on the right side will act as the select button.

 You’ll notice my Nest Thermostat has a nice trim plate behind the unit.
 Unlike other Nest Thermostats, the 2020 model doesn’t come with one in the box.
 I needed to purchase this separately for $15 from the Google Store, but they’re also available from other retailers like Best Buy.
 This is an obvious cost-cutting measure on Google’s part.

 Remember that Soli radar tech Google used in the Pixel 4 for gesture and presence sensing?
 It may not be in the Pixel 5, but the company included it in the new Nest Thermostat.
 It uses its low-power radar tech to sense when you’re near it.
 It’ll show the display when you’re near and turn off the display when you’re not.
 This is similar to older Nest Thermostats’ Farsight feature that would light up the display when it sensed you walked into the room.

 In practice, this is a nice way for the thermostat to show you details when you need them and save power when you don’t.